Monday May 8th, 2017

 Description: Join us for a lively discussion on the growing inland ocean coalition.
 Meet Chapter leaders from around the U.S. and get inspired!
 The Inland Ocean Movement is growing and we want you to be part of it!

-Diversifying the Blue Movement (Location TBD)
+Diversifying the Blue Movement (Lemon Cuisine of India)

-Organizer: Patuxent Riverkeeper
+Organizer: Patuxent Riverkeeper and Blue Frontier

 Description: Our nation faces a deep divide not seen in recent memory.
 How can we diversify our ocean networks and use the ocean and inland water movements to help heal and move forward?
 We will discuss how to expand into all our communities so that we better reflect the racial, gender, income and age diversity of our nation as we expand and invigorate the blue movement.

 Address: 2120 P St NW, Washington, D.C.
 20037

 Morning Meeting on Senate Side of Capitol (SD-106)

 Please allow ample time to get through security